Ahmed-Abohegazy/Dynamic-Hand-gestures-Recognition/README.md

 -  make sure you click on the area of spotify controlers  on the botthom

 ## Experiment  results
-•The model is trained on training sample contains 1800 video clips for 5 different gestures.
+• The model is trained on training sample contains 1800 video clips for 5 different gestures.
-•Model is a combination network between 3D CNN and LSTM •The gestures are combination of 2 static gestures and 3 dynamic gesture.
+• Model is a combination network between 3D CNN and LSTM
+• The gestures are combination of 2 static gestures and 3 dynamic gesture.
-•The model achieved 98% on the training accuracy and 90% on the validation accuracy.
+• The model achieved 98% on the training accuracy and 90% on the validation accuracy.